serenial/G-Industrial-Camera/README.md

 ## Usage

-**ENSURE YOU HAVE INSTALED THE DRIVERS FOR YOU DEVICE ON YOUR SYSTEM**
+**ENSURE YOU HAVE INSTALED THE DRIVERS FOR THE DEVICE ON YOUR SYSTEM**

 For example "Pylon" for Basler cameras.